The-GeoStack-Project/GeoStack-Workshop/README.md

 ## Required skill levels
 **1 - Basic skills** in Python programming are a **must**!

-Advice: take 5 to 10 days to study the great beginner course 'Python for Everybody' by Charles Severance (dr. Chuck).
+- Advice: take 5 to 10 days to study the great beginner course 'Python for Everybody' by Charles Severance (dr. Chuck).
   - It's all Open Content and free to re-use.

-Weblinks
+- Weblinks
   - Website Python for Everybody            : [https://www.py4e.com/](https://www.py4e.com/)
   - Free e-book 'Exploring Data in Python 3': [https://www.py4e.com/book](https://www.py4e.com/book)

 **2 - Basic knowledge** in TypeScript / JavaScript + Angular is an advantage

-Advice: take 5 days to study some beginner tutorials to get a feel for the source code examples used in this course.
+- Advice: take 5 days to study some beginner tutorials to get a feel for the source code examples used in this course.

-**3 - Some knowledge** of Virtual Box, Ubuntu Linux, MongoDB, Docker comes in handy of course!
+**3 - Some knowledge** of Virtual Box, Ubuntu Linux, MongoDB, Docker, OpenLayers and Cesium comes in handy of course!

-Advice: take 1 or 2 days to read up on these topics on their wikipages on Wikipedia and on their project websites.
+- Advice: take 1 or 2 days to read up on these topics on their wikipages on Wikipedia and on their project websites.
-The course manuals will explain and get you there to get the software up and running!
+- The course manuals en example source code files will guide you to get the software up and running!

 ## How to get started?
-The best way to get started is to do the 1-day GeoStack Workshop first.
+The best way to get started is to work through the 1-day GeoStack Workshop first.

 You will find out soon enough if you need to build some extra skills first.